tonethar/IGME-330-Spring-2020/projects/project-1.md

 ## VIII.
 Submission & Documentation
 - Documentation is required:
-  - It's a good idea to document things as you are working on the project
-  - Consider setting up a google doc right away so that you can posts links and other information there as you are working.
+  - *It's a good idea to document things as you are working on the project.
+Consider setting up a google doc right away so that you can posts links and other information there as you are working*
   - Elucidate how you met the 4 categories of requirements, and be specific about any extras you did - i.e. what code you wrote, where you went "above and beyond", and so on
   - Discuss what went right and what went wrong.
 List what features you would have liked to add to the project if you'd had more time/energy
   - Declare any non-course resources (libraries, sounds, images, tutorials, sample code) you utilized, in both your code comments, and in the final documentation of the project.
 Note: You don't have to document that you used the code we gave you in class